Beginners' Spanish Language

 You’ll examine the history of the United States in the twentieth century, assessing changes and developments in the lives of the American people who have faced the challenges of prosperity, depression, war, liberal reform, political conservatism, minority protests, multicultural awareness, and international power.
 Around 4 hours per week will be spent in lectures and seminars studying this module.

-An introductory survey of major American literature, exploring a wide range of nineteenth- century American writers of fiction and poetry.
-You will also address questions raised about the nature of the 'canon' raised by recent critics.
+An introductory survey of major texts, authors and developments American literature.
+You will explore a range of forms (novels, short stories, autobiography and poetry) and issues (race, class, gender) as they have been dealt with by writers.
 Around four hours per week will be spent in lectures and seminars studying this module.

 North American Regions